Coronavirus vaccine trial set to begin in Palm Beach County

 SPECIAL COVERAGE: Coronavirus

-"I'm encouraged by the speed because that what's desperately needed here to control this pandemic," Dr. Larry Bush said.
+"I'm encouraged by the speed because that what's desperately needed here to control this pandemic," infectious disease specialist Dr. Larry Bush said.

-Bush is one of the investigators in the trial of the vaccine, which as developed at Oxford University in England.
+Bush is one of the investigators in the trial of the vaccine, which was developed at Oxford University in England.

+Palm Beach County, along with the Miami area, were selected in Florida for the trial, which will look at 31,000 volunteers nationwide.
+Bush said this vaccine is showing promise in creating antibodies and T cells to fight the virus.

+"I don't think it's fair to say they're here because we are the epicenter of COVID.
+In fact, I’m very proud of where this county has come from and where we are at today.
+The fact (is) we are at a positivity rate of the half the counties in this state," Bush said.

 Several hundred local volunteers are already waiting for the call to participate in the trials, including Barry Snyder of Palm Beach.